pkpp1233/ros-car-extract/README.md

 # Tutorial on Python Script and Rosbag Data Extraction

 ## Ros gotchas

 * This tutorial assumes ros is installed on your machine.

-* We get the definitions of our topics by using the following ros command for example: `rosbag info udacitiy_dataset_for_center_camera.bag`.
+* We get the definitions for our topics by using the following ros command for example: `rosbag info udacitiy_dataset_for_center_camera.bag`.
 Look through the list of topics and you should see a topic named `/left_camera/image_color/compressed` or `/left_camera/image_color` depending on which dataset you're using.
 See next point for more info.

-* The camera images we not compressed the first time Udacity published the dataset.bag file.
+* The camera images were not compressed the first time Udacity published the dataset.bag file.
 The newer datasets have compressed images so this script will use numpy to decompress the images: `cv_image = cv2.imdecode(nparr, cv2.IMREAD_COLOR)`

 * After the images are decompressed, we can use cv2 to write them to our output directory: `cv2.imwrite(image_filename, cv_image)`